Samarth-Pawan/Personal_AI-Assistant/README.md

     npm install
     npm start

-5. a) Install the necessary packages in Msoft-sam-tinku using pip for python connection with calendar and email api's:
+5. Install the necessary packages in Msoft-sam-tinku using pip for python connection with calendar and email api's:
     ```bash
     pip install google-auth google-auth-oauthlib google-api-python-client httplib2 oauth2client beautifulsoup4 python-dateutil

-OR
-5. b) Alternatively you can execute this in Msoft-sam-tinku folder which will automatically install necessary python libraries.
-Path of requirements.txt is as follows ->
+6. Alternatively you can execute this in Msoft-sam-tinku folder which will automatically install necessary python libraries.
+Path of requirements.txt is as follows:
     ```bash
     pip install -r requirements.txt